chsafouane/imbalanced_data_methods_test/Notes.md

 - *NearMiss 1*: Retain points in the majority class that are the closest to their neighbours
   - Select the 3 nearest neighbours for each point in the majority class from the minority class
   - Select the points from the majority class with the smallest average distance to the minority neighbours.
-- *NearMiss 2*: Retain points in the majority class that are the closest to the farthest points from them
+- *NearMiss 2*: Retain points in the majority class that are the closest to the farthest points from the minority class
   - For each point of the majority class, select the 3 furthest points in the minority class
   - Select the points from the majority class that have the smallest average distance to the corresponding points in the minority class
 - *NearMiss 3*: This method removes points from majority class that are very far from the main cluster of points and very close to the decision boundary